How to make great TextExpander snippets (so that you will remember them)

 Some people use "x" or "y" to start snippets, which is another clever way.

-- "cch" will expand to "check out"
+"cch" will expand to "check out"

-- "ddate" will expand to the current date in the format "February 15, 2015"
+"ddate" will expand to the current date in the format "December 4, 2025"

-- "ddone" will expand to "[✓]"
+"ddone" will expand to "[✓]"

-- "wwf" will exapnd to "waiting for"
+"wwf" will exand to "waiting for"

 Use "w" for web

 I define a lot of times shortcuts for links to webpages.
-This could be my own homepage, a link to our research group homepage, one for a conference or workshop (e.g. one that we organizing), project homepages, links to download code we share, links to download PDFs of our papers, etc.
+This could be my own homepage, a link to our research group homepage, one for a conference or workshop (e.g., one that we organizing), project homepages, links to download code we share, links to download PDFs of our papers, etc.

 You can also use it to define snippets for essential links for new students, e.g., where they can find forms or more information they need.
 By the way, you can make also a nice snippet for an introduction and information email for new students that includes all the necessary links.